nCine/nCine-site/download-master.md

 - The `onFrameEnd()` callback is now invoked before the OpenGL buffers swap
 - The `assign()` method of `nctl::String` will now always truncate the destination
   - The new `replace()` method wil behave like the old `assign()` method
+- Pushing an element beyond the capacity of an array will now cause a fatal assert
+- Popping an element from an empty array will now cause a fatal assert
+- Retrieving a front or a back element from an empty array will now cause a fatal assert
+- Retrieving a front or a back element from an empty list will now cause a fatal assert

 ### New Features
 - The engine now supports custom memory allocators